 So find out how the pros do it.
 Plan it out.
 Yep, it takes time.
 Yep, you’ll have to make room in your schedule for it.
 But holy smokes — you’ll be blown away by the results!

-Hot tips for your social media content planner
+Three tips for creating social media content

 Creating content isn’t about starting from scratch.
 Remember reduce, reuse, recycle?
 The same thing applies!
 You don’t need to blog daily or even weekly.